Parasyte/rundogd/README.rst

     optional arguments:
+      -h, --help            show this help message and exit -p PATH, --path PATH  recursively watch for file changes in this path -i IGNORE, --ignore IGNORE
+                            ignore files matching the given pattern
-      -h, --help            show this help message and exit -p PATH, --path PATH  recursively watch for file changes in this path --stdout STDOUT       redirect stdout to this file --stderr STDERR       redirect stderr to this file --version             show program's version number and exit
+      -o ONLY, --only ONLY  only watch files matching the given pattern --stdout STDOUT       redirect stdout to this file --stderr STDERR       redirect stderr to this file --version             show program's version number and exit